jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Niccolo stays where he is, talking half to the man's back.
 "Being at the bottom makes it easier to see the top.
 I've served princes.
 Been broken by them.
 Read the ancients until they answered."
 The axe rises.

-"This will make a good new bridge."
+"Don't worry.
+This will make a good new Roman bridge."

 The blade strikes down into the strong Italian oak tree.
 Over and over.